 Though there are different procedures available for tattoo removal, the most popular and the least painful is laser tattoo removal.

-Rather than using invasive procedures such as surgical removal or dermabrasion, which grinds off the layers of skin in a sandpaper-like manner, the lasers are able to penetrate the skin and effectively destroy the ink, while causing minimal pain to the patient.
+Rather than using the cheap option of tattoo removal cream or invasive procedures such as surgical removal or dermabrasion, which grinds off the layers of skin in a sandpaper-like manner, the lasers are able to penetrate the skin and effectively destroy the ink, while causing minimal pain to the patient.

 It’s a very safe and regulated procedure, and though it may take multiple sessions to remove your ink, it’s truly not a difficult or complicated process and is fairly affordable in most cases.
 People describe the pain as comparable to being snapped with a rubber band or having a bad sunburn for a few days, so this is far less painful than getting a tattoo.